fossabot/daudr-blog/content/blog/painless-angular-ssr/index.md

 ### Using Firebase Cloud Functions

-In order to deploy our app using Firebase Cloud Functions we to need to init it and modify some files:
+In order to deploy our app using Firebase Cloud Functions we need to init it and modify some files:

 To init Firebase run